vmware-tanzu/community-edition/addons/packages/external-dns/0.8.0/README.md

 ### 3. Hosted Zone

 You can follow the instructions in the official [documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#set-up-a-hosted-zone), or here.
 The official documentation creates a subdomain on the hosted zone.
 You can do this, or just use the hosted zone itself.
 There is a special step if you choose the subdomain route that is not reflected in the official documentation.
-This example will follow the offical documentation and call out the additional step.
+This example will follow the official documentation and call out the additional step.

 For this example, we will be using the domain `k8squid.com`, and a subdomain of `external-dns-test`.
 Create the new hosted zone.